Vlada1234/UrlShortener/README.md

    UrlRandomNumberKeyGenerationService: Implements the UrlKeyGenerationService interface by generating random number-based keys.
    UrlUuidKeyGenerationService: Implements the UrlKeyGenerationService interface by generating keys using UUID.

-4. ### UrlController facilitates the addition of new URLs, retrieval of shortened URLs, and redirection to the original URLs, providing a key component for the URL shortening functionality in application.
+4. ### UrlController (com.urlshortener.demo.controller):
+5. facilitates the addition of new URLs, retrieval of shortened URLs, and redirection to the original URLs, providing a key component for the URL shortening functionality in application.

 ## Requirements: